 David Smart, a dermatologist who practices at University of Utah Health Care, believes that CoolSculpting can work well in many cases.
 He recommends that candidates for the technique be actively working on fat reduction through exercise and not be more than thirty pounds overweight.
 CoolSculpting works best on areas of stubborn resistance to fat loss like 'love handles' and belly fat.

 Use of the Zeltiq device is the patented method of applying a CoolSculpting treatment.
 The device is made of several different sizes of hand-held pieces that use vacuum suction to cool skin enough for the underlying fat to freeze.
 The procedure is done by a trained specialist under the supervision of a cosmetic surgeon.
 Gel is applied to the targeted areas and the technician uses the suction device to cool each section to 4 degrees Celsius.

 Since fat cells freeze more rapidly than other types of cells, this procedure doesn't damage the top layers of skin.
 Typically, 20 to 30 percent of the underlying fat cells are frozen with each treatment.
 Sometimes extra treatments are needed and, in rare cases, the remaining fat cells can expand, reducing the positive effects of the fat removal.
 It's recommended that you wait two to three months before having a second treatment.

-Who's a Good Candidate for the Technique?
+Good Candidate for the Technique?